Frequently Asked Questions: Room Draw

 34: What will the rooms cost next year (2014-2015)?

 A: Costs for next year are not available at the moment.

-37: How can I live with a Transfer or Exchange Student next Year?
+35: How can I live with a transfer or exchange student next year?

 A: Medical accommodations must be accompanied by appropriate documentation and will be reviewed on an annual basis.
-In preparation, please make sure of the following:
+Please note the following requirements:

 • All documentation must be provided by a professional who is qualified and appropriately licensed to diagnose the disability.

-• Please ensure that documentation is on official letterhead, signed, and dated.
+• The documentation must be on official letterhead, signed, and dated.

 • Documentation should include a specific diagnosis and a description of the impairment caused by the condition.